 - 25. Students are responsible for bringing their Tablet PC to school every day with a fully charged battery and with the Tablet PC turned completely off (not just with the lid closed.) - 26.
 The inability to participate in classroom instruction and/or activities due to uncharged batteries or missing stylus will be treated like a missing homework assignment or lack of preparedness for class.
 It is possible that a student's grade may be negatively affected for work that is collected or completed in class on this day.
 It is also possible that a student may receive demerits for a lack of preparedness to class. - 27.
 Students are expected to come to school with the stylus (pen) that is provided with the Tablet PC.
 If the stylus is lost, the student will be required to purchase one from the Help Desk.
 The stylus is an integral part of the Tablet PC environment and is necessary in order to fully participate in class. - 28.
 Student academic files are synced to their OneDrive account.
-Students may use a personal SD card to store photos and music files.
+Students may use a personal USB drive to store photos and music files.
 Students are responsible for maintaining their OneDrive files.
 Files must be marked with a green syncing indicator.
 If the files are not syncing, the student must report this to the Help Desk within one school day. - 29.
 Students are responsible for their own Tablet PC at all times, including before school, during lunch, and after school.
-Tablet PCs must be in a student's possession, unless it is in a locked space or in the specified location during lunch.
-Students who wish to use their Tablet PC during lunch should sign out of the cafeteria to go to the library/foyer.
-It is suggested that students store their Tablet PC in their personal locker.
+Tablet PCs must be in a student's possession, unless it is in their backpack, a locked space or in the specified location during lunch.